gertjanvanzwieten/stash/README.md

 Stash is implemented in rust for minimum overhead.
 It also keeps track of object ids seen before during serialization, to avoid recursing into the same object several times over.
-Overall the speed of stash is roughly on par with that of pickle when combined with an in-memory database.
+Overall the speed of stash is roughly on par with that of pickle (slower, but not by much) when combined with an in-memory database.

 ## This all sounds great.
 Can I use it yet?